 Description This event trigger is invoked on the system where the group went offline from a partial or fully online state.
 This trigger is invoked when the group faults, or is taken offline manually.

-Usage -postoffline triggertype system service group

-service\group-represents the name of the service group that went offline.
+This event trigger is non-configurable.
+Usage -postoffline triggertype system service_group triggertype -represents whether trigger is custom (triggertype =0) or internal (triggertype =1).
+For this trigger, triggertype =0. system-represents the name of the system. service_group-represents the name of the service group that went offline.